prosimpleee/data_engineering_/PowerBI/README.md

 Here you can see the level of my mastery of Power BI.
 The source of the database is the **AdventureWorksDW2020** test database.

-To create a report source, I used views from the SQL Server (Views) and DAX operations.
+To creаte a report source, I used views from the SQL Server (Views) and DAX operations.

 ## Dashboards: